 A candidate who fails to graduate at the expected time is required to file a new Statement of Intention to Graduate for any subsequent graduation.

-Students are also required to complete the HSC Intent to Graduate on the Student Services website: http://www.ttuhsc.edu/studentservices/commencement/default.aspx
+Students are also required to complete the HSC Intent to Graduate on the Student Services website.